rl-institut/offgridders/docs/Home.rst

 * Standalone solutions with low capacity (eg. SHS)
 * Backup electricity supply systems ensuring reliable supply of consumers connected to weak grids

-A description of these different electricity systems is provided in **Exemplary electricity supply systems**.
+A description of these different electricity systems is provided in `Exemplary electricity supply systems <https://offgridders.readthedocs.io/en/latest/Exemplary.html>`_.

+For setting-up **Offgridders** on your operating system, please check the `Installation <https://offgridders.readthedocs.io/en/latest/Installation.html>`_.

 Features of Offgridders
 ------------------------